My older brother died when I was ten. My twin daughters died when their brothers were 6, 4, and 2.

 Kids need space to talk.
 Their ability to understand death depends on their age and maturity level, but even the youngest need opportunities to voice their feelings.

 Extra time on lets adults meet kids at their level and learn what kids needed to get through this tough time.
-(This article gives a great introduction to help children cope with the loss of a baby.)
+(This article speaks about SIDS but gives a great overview about helping children of different ages cope with the loss of a baby under any circumstance.)

 Here are ideas for talking about grief: